tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## Introduction ##

-This project allows using SLF4J and Logback in Apache Tomcat absolutely without the need for commons-logging, log4j, and java.util.logging.
+This project allows using SLF4J and Logback in Apache Tomcat absolutely without the need for commons- logging, log4j, and java.util.logging.

 This project's main and only goal is to allow the following: